tom-clik/clikpage/_guide/sitedata.md

 2. Sections
 3. Data sets

-Site and Sections are actually a data set themselves, but their definition is mainly fixed as they're integral to the Clik system.
+Site and Sections are actually a data set themselves, but their definition is pre-defined as they're integral to the Clik system.

 ## Basic data sets

 A basic data set can be defined with a tag(s) and a data type.
-A menu might have a data set defined as "main menu", all sections defined
+There are two data types defined as standard, sections and articles, and others can be added as required.

+A typical data set is the list of sections to go into a menu.
+This would be defined as all sections with a tag of "main menu" and sorted by a numerical field.

+Article data sets can be created automatically for given tags.
+These can be used to create featured news for a home page or to divide blog pages into categories.

-## Articles
+## Advanced data sets

-Another standard data type is defined in the Clik system, articles.
+Some data sets can be defined according to properties of a section.
+For instance a layout might defined a list of articles or a gallery of photos.
+The data set assigned to the content might be section.articles, a set that varies according to the section.

 ## Other data types